LBonassi95/NumericTCORE/README.md

 ## Running the compilation

-If installed correctly, Numeric Tcore can be used by launching "./bin/ntcore.py".
+If installed correctly, Numeric Tcore can be used by launching "./bin/ntcore.py" with:
 ```
 python ./bin/ntcore.py DOMAIN PROBLEM OUTPUT_PATH
 ```